laurells/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-# 0x15.
-Javascript - Web JQuery
+# Solutions to tasks on JavaScript - Web jQuery
-An introduction to JQuery and AJAX.